Konisaurus/drawing_probability_calculator/README.md

-# YuGiOh Hand master
+# Yu-Gi-Oh!
+Hand master

-A python algorithm for calculating the chances of pulling cards from decks.
+A python algorithm for calculating the chances of drawing a sample of cards from a deck.

+Included is a method which draws a random sample multiple times and counts if the sample is a success or not and a method which calculates the probability of a certain sample with the hypergeometric probability/cumulative distribution function.

 ## Installation